 Heat tolerant: Yes.

 Sun: Full sun.

-A member of the mint family.
-The butterfly is an
+This plant is a member of the Mint family (Lamiaceae).
+The grey butterfly is an Ilavia

 Do you have additional information or a different